Netflix/metaflow-docs/docs/production/event-triggering/external-events.md

 ArgoEvent(name="data_updated").safe_publish()
 ```

-The only difference to `publish()` is that events won't be created during local runs.
-This means that you can include `safe_publish()` in your code safely
+The only difference to `publish()` is that events won't be created during local
+runs.
+This means that you can include `safe_publish()` in your code safely and
-and develop and test it locally as usual, knowing that you won't be causing unintended side-effects in surrounding systems that may depend on the event.
+develop and test it locally as usual, knowing that you won't be causing
+unintended side-effects in surrounding systems that may depend on the event.

 ## Passing parameters in events

-Besides simply starting runs through events, you can change their behavior on the fly by letting the event [define `Parameters` of the flow](/metaflow/basics#how-to-define-parameters-for-flows).
+Besides simply starting runs through events, you can change their behavior on
+the fly by letting the event [define `Parameters` of the flow]
+(/metaflow/basics#how-to-define-parameters-for-flows).

 Consider this typical machine learning system that implements a continuously refreshing model: